For active travelers, river cruising is a wonderful way to explore Europe.

-I’m not alone.
-On two recent river cruises this month and last, I rode with groups of like-minded individuals.
+Here are some examples of two river cruises where I was able to ride with groups of like-minded individuals.
 On one day, we pedaled from Durnstein to Melk (think charming fairy-tale village through landscapes laced in vineyards to yet another charming fairy-tale village).
 The distance was about 20 miles on a ride that ranked as one of the highlights of the cruise for many of the guests who I spoke with afterward.

 Cruise companies are recognizing that many of their guests value the ability to get out and pedal ashore.
-AmaWaterways partners with Backroads, bringing active adventure biking to Europe’s most renowned river cruise destinations.
-The partnership kicked off this year with 20 Danube River sailings.
+AmaWaterways partners with Backroads, bringing active adventure biking to some of the most renowned river cruise destinations in Europe.

 Each Backroads tour features multiple expert trip leaders, custom titanium bikes, support vans, and flexible itineraries with a range of cycling routes ideal for all abilities.

-Thanks to bicycles on board, I’ve found river cruising to be a “design it yourself” travel experience, which raises another point: Yes, you can repeat itineraries on river cruises; just try something different in the ports of call and you’ll see the places in a completely different way.
+Thanks to bicycles on board, I have found river cruising to be a design-it-yourself travel experience, which raises another point: Yes, you can repeat itineraries on river cruises; just try something different in the ports of call and you will see the places in a completely different way.

-There was a remedy for what I longed for: Uniworld’s fleet of fine bicycles ready for riding at the end of the gangway.
+There was a remedy for what I longed for: a fleet of fine bicycles ready for riding at the end of the gangway.

 Cycling is a great way not only to experience the countryside and life along the river banks but also to burn a few calories from the oh-so-delicious-and-irresistible cuisine served on the vessels.
 One of the things I love about river cruising, in fact, is that it marries two of my favorite forms of travel, bikes and boats — and negates another of my favorite activities: eating.